LATINO-BICEPS/LoA-AH-Scraper/README.md

 * Create charts/graphs of multiple items to create meaningful data ()

 # How does it work?
-It takes screenshots* of multiple areas of interests (e.g. Engraving Recipes, Enhancement Materials etc..) and extracts only the relevant information to return a dictionary of lists corresponding to the `Avg.
+It takes screenshots of multiple areas of interests (e.g. Engraving Recipes, Enhancement Materials etc..) and extracts only the relevant information to return a dictionary of lists corresponding to the `Avg.
 Day Price`, `Recent Price` and `Lowest Price`.

-*WIP: currently it only grabs information from a single screenshot - not multiple.
+# Usage
+1. Load into Lost Ark without any menus open
+2. Modify function in `main.py` as needed
+3. Run `main.py`
+4. Let it bake for a little bit

 ## Example snippet
 <p align="center">